 You should also be giving thought to the style of your vanity.
 Some styles work better with certain vanity types:

-Modern: This style features a variety of sleek materials and smooth textures.
+Mode: This style features a variety of sleek materials and smooth textures.
 It usually contains symmetrical arrangements and unconventional curves and angles such as a shaker door style.

 Vintage/Antique: This style features fancy carvings and flourishes that evoke bygone eras.
 It is typically made of wood that is either darkly stained or painted white.
 Occasionally it includes claw feet.